vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 Padmanagara \(through the Prakrit Pomanayara, or Paümanayara\) and not Pravara-nagara/Pravarapura.
 Cf. Skṭ padma-nāla, Hindi pau-nār̥’ One would expect, however,

 Skṭ pravara◦ to yield pavar◦ or pabar◦.
-A not really satisfactorily identified town and district Padmapura occur in the Vākāṭaka inscriptions \(cf. Shastri 1987, 74, ṇ 8\); town: CII V, 78 \(Unfinished Durg Plate or ‘Mohallā Plate’\); district: in the Māṇd
+A not really satisfactorily identified town and district Padmapura occur in the Vākāṭaka inscriptions \(cf. Shastri 1987, 74, ṇ 8\); town: CII V, 78 \(Unfinished Durg Plate or ‘Mohallā Plate’\); district: in the Māṇḍal.
+Plates of

-. al. Plates of

 Vākāṭaka Rudrasena II, Year 5 \(Shastri 1987, 48\) and the Māsod Plates of Pravarasena II, Year 19 \(Shrimali 1987, 66 \(l.
 19\)\).
 For a discussion of the Mandhal and Mohallā